Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

 \subsection{Algorithms and reversibility checks}

-We make precise in Section~\ref{sec:RMHMC} the RMHMC algorithm, and in particular how to integrate the Hamiltonian dynamics with Hamiltonian function~\eqref{eq:H_diffusion} using Newton's method.
-This will also highlight how the implementation can be simplified in the case when the collective variable is a function of only a few components of the position variable.
+We make precise in Section~\ref{sec:RMHMC} the RMHMC algorithm.
 We then describe in Section~\ref{sec:RMGHMC} the RMGHMC algorithm, which relies on the integration of an Ornstein--Uhlenbeck process to partially refresh the momenta.
+The specific implementation of these algorithms for the diffusion~\eqref{eq:optimal_diffusion_class} is made precise in Appendix~\ref{app:RMHMC_implementation}: it consists in integrating the Hamiltonian dynamics with Hamiltonian function~\eqref{eq:H_diffusion} using Newton's method.
+We also describe how these algorithms can be optimized in order to limit computational overheads, especially when the collective variable is a function of only a few components of the position variable.